miguelgpunzal/sfdx-package-generator-reloaded/README.md

   - **Configuration**: CustomLabel, CustomMetadata, ExternalDataSource, NamedCredential, RemoteSiteSetting
   - **Analytics**: Report, Dashboard
 - Shows modification history (who and when)
+- **Clickable Rows**: Click anywhere on a table row to toggle component selection
 - Generate package.xml from your components only

 ### 📋 Package.xml Generation